ajjackson/dmenu_mac_wrapper/README.md

 [dmenu](https://tools.suckless.org/dmenu) _can_ be used on Mac but there are some gotchas.
 Here we have:

 - A wrapper script that gives focus to the new XQuartz window while running dmenu, then return focus to original application.
-- A *justfile* that downloads and builds dmenu for an ARM Mac with XQuartz and Homebrew
+- A *justfile* that downloads and builds dmenu for an ARM Mac with XQuartz and Homebrew.
+  The actual binary will be copied to *~/.local/bin* as *dmenu_bin* and the wrapper script as *dmenu*.

 I guess the next step is to add some patches to the download/build procedure.